naamach/WiseGCN/docs/mysql.md

 ### voevent_amon table

+NOTE: No need to create the `voevent_amon` table for this version of the pipeline (no ICECUBE events).

 This table will be used to store the ranked galaxies for each recieved ICECUBE event.
 To create it, run in `mysql`:
 ```
 mysql> CREATE TABLE `voevent_amon` (